CKKOK/event-manager/README.md

  * How does the ERD look like?
 Will it be too massive?
 3. Spinoff of events management app: events registration app with QR code scanning capabilities
 4. Equipment / venue rental service, combined with geolocation data and B2C communication
+5. Price and stock collation of IT equipment, i.e. advertising platform for IT vendors.
+ * User stories from the vendors and buyers?
+What problem does this solve for both parties?
+Note: Some shops do advertise their stuff on Carousell, so why aren't the rest doing it?
+Need to understand the problems they face first.

 # Tasks
 1. Front end
   * Design, i.e. moodboard